thi-voltage-visionaries/team-bms/README.md

 Both python files need to be started with two different ssh-connections via the terminal of your computer.

-## How to start the UART-reader for the Daly Smart BMS
+## How to start the UART-reader for the Daly-Smart-BMS

 1. Open this folder:
    ```